Dear Heart, Come Home Retreat | November 9 - 11, 2018

 What are the retreat accomodation costs?

 The retreat cost is $260 which includes accommodation at Titoki and beautiful meals.
-For those who opt for a single-bed room with shared bathroom, the price is $220 including accommodation and meals.
+For those who opt for a single-bed room with shared bathroom, the price is $220 including meals.
 Spaces are limited so please book in.

 What do we need to bring?